 Reframing “Freemium” by charging the marketing department

-Seems like every third startup nowadays is using the “Freemium” business model: The lowest service tier is free, and the product is designed to get those users hooked, and then upgrade to a paid plan.
+Seems like every third startup nowadays is using the “Freemium” business model: The lowest service tier is free; the product is designed to get those users hooked and then trip over a reason to upgrade to a paid plan.

 It can work wonderfully of course, but usually it crushes companies, not only because it costs more than anticipated but because the founders didn’t realize the business model itself caused them to make incorrect strategic decisions.